yejh123/yejh123.github.io/_pages/about.md

 My research focuses on natural language processing (NLP) and machine learning (ML).
 To be more specific, my research interests lie in:
- - **Text Correction & Education**: Correcting and explaining grammatical errors espcially for primary schoolers and second-language learners.
+ - **Text Correction & Education**: Correcting and explaining grammatical errors, especially for primary schoolers and second-language learners.
- - **LLM-based Agent**: Explorations of the reasonning and clarifying capabilities and applications in complex scenarios.
+ - **LLM-based Agent**: Explorations of the reasoning and clarifying capabilities and applications in complex scenarios.

 **I am looking for a Ph.D position now**.
 You can find my CV here: [Jingheng Ye's Curriculum Vitae](../files/CV-Jingheng Ye-20240907.pdf).